Dedini91/WaveSpectra/README.md

    2. Basic evaluation on test data
    3. Runs are timestamped; all outputs are saved to ***results/exp_name/datetime/***

-* The model will default to using gpu where available, unless the `--device cpu` argument is explicitly passed.
+* The model will default to using gpu where available, unless `--device cpu` is passed.

 ```python
 # Required arguments:           Type-Default        Description